Enhancements in EasyBuild v5.0¶

 }

-Adding search paths explicitly to CPATH
+Adding search paths explicitly to CPATH or any other environment variable by

 name continues to work as usual in EasyBuild 5.0.

-Provide control over how EasyBuild specifies path to header files during installation (via --search-path-cpp-headers
+Provide control over how EasyBuild specifies path to header files during installation (via --search-path-cpp-headers)¶

 EasyBuild 5.0 introduces a new option called --search-path-cpp-headers